yas-sim/handwritten-japanese-ocr/README.md

-# Handwritten Japanese OCR  with Touch panel demo
+# Handwritten Japanese Deep Learning based OCR  with Touch panel demo
 This is a handwritten Japanese OCR demo program based on a sample program from [**Intel(r) Distribution of OpenVINO(tm) Toolkit 2020.2**](https://software.intel.com/en-us/openvino-toolkit) (`handwritten-japanese-recognition.py`)
 The demo program has simple UI and you can write Japanese on the screen with touch panel by your finger tip and try Japanese OCR performance.
 The demo uses a pre-trained text-detection DL model from Intel(r) [Open Model Zoo](https://github.com/opencv/open_model_zoo) to detect the text region from the canvas and run DL based OCR for those texts.